jevexendo/artificer/README.md

 > `#artificer_core:weapons` | All items whose primary purpose is to deal damage

 ## Artificer - Durability
 The following is an overview of Artificer Durability features.
-For proper usage explanations, please refer to the wiki page.
+For proper usage explanations, please refer to the wiki.

 Artificer Durability allows for the user to define custom durability values for any item in the game that has a durability bar.
 This means that typically low-durability items such as leather armor can be given thousands of durability points should the user wish.